katja-beam/katja/README.md

 end.
 ```

-You can also query Riemann asynchronously using `katja:query_async/{1,2}` and `katja:query_event_async/{1,2}`.
-The result of the query will be sent to the inbox of calling process.

 ### Pooling

 All the methods mentioned above optionally take a `katja:process()` as their first argument, enabling Katja to easily work with existing process pool implementations. `katja:process()` is either a `pid()` or one of the two following atoms: `katja_writer`, `katja_reader`.

-The `atom()` cases should not be used directly, since `katja:send_event/1`, `katja:send_state/1`, `katja:query/1` etc. default to setting the correct atom value.
+The `atom()` cases usually don't have to be used directly, since `katja:send_event/1`, `katja:send_state/1`, `katja:query/1` etc. default to setting the correct value.

-Additionally you can also "turn off" the `katja_writer` and `katja_reader` processes that are automatically started and supervised by adding their names to the `pool` configuration.
+Additionally you can also "turn off" the `katja_writer` and `katja_reader` processes that are automatically started and supervised by adding their names to the `pool` configuration option.

 ### Forcing a transport